evanyeyeye/rainbow/README.md

 * `CHRO` - CAD and ELSD, as well as miscellaneous analog data
 * `FUNC` - UV and MS

-There is documentation for *rainbow* that also details the structure of each file format.
+There is documentation for *rainbow* that also details the structure of each binary file format.

 ## Installation